AgusPalombo/WeatherApp/README.md

 React.js

-Simple app that gives you the exact weather from an specific place that the user enters as an input
+Simple app that gives you the exact weather from a specific place that the user enters as an input